Harry Potter: Wizards Unite is now available in the US and UK, one day earlier than promised – TechCrunch

 Earlier this week, Niantic announced that Harry Potter: Wizards Unite — the company’s Potter-themed followup to Pokémon GO — would start rolling out to the world on June 21st.

 Looks like they decided to get the ball rolling a bit early, though.
-The game just went live on the iOS and Android app stores in the US and UK, one day earlier than advertised.
+The game just went live on the iOS and Android app stores in the U.S. and U.K., one day earlier than advertised.
 Wands at the ready!

-As expected (and as with Pokémon GO) the launch is being rolled out on a country-by-country basis, rather than going live for the entire world all at once.
-It’s spent the last few weeks in a kinda-sorta-Beta phase, available in Australia and New Zealand to those who didn’t mind dealing with some pre-launch bugs.
-Today it rolled out to the US/UK, and it’ll open up to more countries as Niantic determines its servers are up for it.
+As expected (and as with Pokémon GO), the launch is being rolled out on a country-by-country basis, rather than going live for the entire world all at once.
+It has spent the last few weeks in a kinda-sorta beta phase, available in Australia and New Zealand to those who didn’t mind dealing with some pre-launch bugs.
+Today it rolled out to the U.S./U.K., and it’ll open up to more countries as Niantic determines its servers are up for it.